1995 Indianapolis 500

 The 79th Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday, May 28, 1995.
 Sanctioned by USAC, it was part of the 1995 CART PPG Indy Car World Series season.
 Jacques Villeneuve was victorious in his second start, the first Canadian to win the "500".
 Villeneuve would go on to win the 1995 CART Championship, before leaving the series to race in Formula One with Williams for 1996.

 After dominating the 1994 race and the 1994 season, Marlboro Team Penske failed to qualify for the race.
 Two-time and defending Indy 500 winner Al Unser Jr. (too slow) and two-time winner Emerson Fittipaldi (bumped) could not get their cars up to speed.
-A noticeable period of decline followed for the team, including being absent from Indianapolis from 1996 to 2000 due to the ongoing Open wheel "Split".
-The team returned to Indianapolis in 2001, and were back to their winning ways by 2000 when Gil de Ferran won the CART championship.
+A noticeable period of decline followed for the team, including being absent from Indianapolis from 1996 to 2000 due to the forthcoming open wheel "Split".
+The team returned to their winning ways in 2000 when Gil de Ferran won the CART championship.
+They then made a victorious return to Indianapolis in 2001.

 On lap 190, with the field coming back to green on a restart, race leader Scott Goodyear passed the pace car in turn four, and was assessed a stop-and-go penalty.
 Goodyear refused to serve the penalty, claiming that the green light was on, and he stayed out on the track.
-Per the black flag rules, officials stopped scoring Goodyear five laps later (lap 195), which handed Jacques Villeneuve the lead of the race, and ultimately, a controversial victory.
+Per the black flag rules, officials ceased scoring Goodyear five laps later (lap 195), which handed Jacques Villeneuve the lead of the race, and ultimately, a controversial victory.
 Examination of video evidence after the race proved that Goodyear passed the pace car while the yellow caution light was on, and his team declined to protest the ruling.
 Villeneuve's winning car was powered by the Ford Cosworth XB engine, the powerplant's first Indy victory in its fourth attempt.
 The win broke a seven-year winning streak by Ilmor-constructed engines.
+It was the first Cosworth-built engine to win since 1987, and the first Ford-badged engine to win since 1971.
 With Goodyear's disqualification, Honda was effectively denied their first Indy victory, and did not win at Indianapolis until 2004 with Buddy Rice.